 More Oomph for 2019

 Previously, the ND Miata was powered by a 2.0-liter inline-four that was little more than a Mazda 3 engine turned longitudinally and stuffed into the MX-5’s small engine bay.
 Vehicle dynamics engineer Dave Coleman admits that the car was originally designed around the less powerful 1.5-liter four-cylinder that’s available in other markets and that by the time the decision was made to install a bigger engine in the Miata bound for the United States, it was too late to truly fine-tune the 2.0-liter for a sports-car application.
+Check more from these kia lease deals nj.
 Of course, the engine itself was hardly a dud—responsive and eager, it made the current car quicker than any Miata before it in our testing despite its meager 155 horsepower.
 And it also have the greatest lock security for today standards, so is not that easy to get into the car without a key, and even if you get locked out of your car, you can simply get a Canadian Towing Locked Out of Car Service to get help since you can’t just break in into the car.